rdkcmf/rdk-cobalt/wsrpc/docs/cobalt-wsrpcAPI.md

 Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.

-The following events are provided by the com.libertyglobal.rdk.cobalt interface:
+The following events are provided by the org.rdk.cobalt interface:

 | Event | Description |
 | :-------- | :-------- |